“Energy can neither be created nor be destroyed. Although, it may be transformed from one form to another”

 A site-specific installation

-In the face of such devastation, artist Tia-Thuy Nguyen saw another story - a story of revival.
-With a deep appreciation for the beauty of time and history, she created the artwork ‘Resurrection’: using the fallen trunk of the Nacre tree to convey the message: falling does not mean the end.
-From what seemed to have withered, a new form is reborn, carrying with it a vitality, a source of energy and a miraculous transformation.
+In the midst of this destruction, artist Tia-Thuy Nguyen saw a different story — one of renewal.
+Moved by the silent beauty of time and history etched into the fallen trunk, she created ‘Resurrection’: an artwork that affirms falling is not the end.
+From what appeared to wither, a new form is reborn — carrying within it a quiet energy, a pulse of life, and the possibility of transformation.

 Tia-Thuy Nguyen

-The branches are shaped to simulate the natural curves and lush foliage.
-Thousands of shimmering steel leaves and colorful quartz “flowers” sing in the sunlight.
-Over time, the quartz absorbs the energy of the universe and circulates those energy currents to help calm the mind and wear away negative emotions.
+The branches are shaped to evoke the natural curves and lush fullness of a living tree.
+Thousands of shimmering steel leaves and vibrant quartz “flowers” glisten in the sunlight — a chorus of light and motion.